hyperledger/bevel/platforms/r3-corda/configuration/samples/README.md

-# network-cordav2
+# Samples

+This folder contains sample network configuration file for Corda.
-Follow [Configuration file specification R3 Corda](TODO) to read network yaml documentation.
+Follow [Configuration file specification R3 Corda](../../../../docs/source/operations/corda_networkyaml.md) to learn more about this file